Extended field theories are local and have classifying spaces: Applications

 where we have used the fact that $\csp$ preserves finite products.
 We use the maps $\iota$ and $m_n$ in the following proposition, which gives refinements of power operations in cohomology.

 \begin{theorem} The diagram

 commutes.
-The map ${\rm ev}^*$ is defined by precomposition with the evaluation map $X^n\times \bar{n}\to X$.
+The map $\ev^*$ is defined by precomposition with the evaluation map $X^n\times \bar{n}\to X$.
 The bottom square is the homotopy fixed points of the $Σ_n$-action on the commutative square adjoint to the naturality square of the $n$-fold monoidal product $(\FFT^⨯)^{⨯n}→\FFT^⨯$.
-The top composition is the geometric power operation $\gpop_n$.
-The bottom composition is the (homotopical) power operation $\tpop_n$. \end{theorem}
+The left composition is the geometric power operation $\gpop_n$.
+The right composition is the (homotopical) power operation $\tpop_n$. \end{theorem}

-\proof The proof is simply an unwinding of the definitions.
+\begin{proof} The proof is simply an unwinding of the definitions.
 The map ${\bf P}_n$ is defined by first precomposing with the evaluation map and then precomposing with the pullback map which is well defined since $X^{\times n}\times \bar{n}\hq \Sigma_n\to X^{\times n}\hq \Sigma_n$ is an $n$-fold covering.
 The right vertical map $m_n$ is defined above, via the monoidal maps for $\FFT_{d,T,F}^{\times}$.
 The commutativity of the bottom square (without $\Sigma_n$) follows by the identification